georgpreissl/contao-imagecrop/README.md

 Adds a button in the Contao file manager to allow the cropping of images.

 Features:
+* Crop, rotate and flip images
-* Predefined image sizes can be created in the Contao backend settings.
-They can then be selected when cropping the images.
+* Create predefined image sizes in the Contao backend settings

+This extension uses Fengyuan Chen's JavaScript library <a href="https://fengyuanchen.github.io/cropperjs/">Cropper.js</a>.